2017 Western Michigan Broncos football team: Ball State

-Buffalo
+At Buffalo

 The Broncos defeated Buffalo 71–68 in seven overtimes in a game that broke the record for most points in an NCAA Division I Football Bowl Subdivision (FBS) game and tied the record for most overtime (OT) periods in a single game.
 The 139 points beat the previous record of 137 points scored by Pittsburgh and Syracuse in 2016.

 WMU had a 10 point lead early in the fourth quarter before Buffalo scored touchdowns on consecutive drives to take a 4 point lead.
 WMU regained the lead with 4:45 to go in regulation with a touchdown to tight end Donnie Ernsberger.
 Buffalo tied the game with a 34 yard field goal with 34 seconds left.
 WMU had a chance to win the game with a 52 yard field goal, but it was blocked and the game entered OT 31–31.

 In OT, each team had opportunities to win the game.
 In the third OT, Buffalo turned the ball over with a fumble, but WMU missed a 29 yard field goal that would have won the game.
 In the fifth OT, WMU scored a touchdown but failed on the two-point conversion.
 Buffalo also scored a touchdown and failed on the two-point conversion that would have won the game.
 In the seventh and final OT, Buffalo had to settled for a field goal and WMU won the game with a Jarvion Franklin 12 yard touchdown run.